-Based in Charlottesville, Virginia, Navigator Tours conducts history tours all across Virginia (and beyond).
+Based in Charlottesville, Virginia, Navigator and Civil War Battlefield Tours conducts history tours all across Virginia (and beyond).
 Your guide is Rick Britton, an award-winning historian with over 25 years of experience guiding tours.

 Charlottesville History Tours

 The most requested Charlottesville tour!
 Learn how Central Virginia supported the Confederate war effort, visit an extant slave block, and stand on the site of the area’s only Civil War combat.
 The stops include: Charlottesville’s Court Square; Maplewood Cemetery, final resting place of a number of Civil War notables; and Rio Hill, the area’s only Civil War combat—where Brig.
 Gen. George Armstrong Custer came a calling on February 29, 1864.

 Learn about our nation’s third president with three stops in Charlottesville and Albemarle County: Court Square, where Jefferson worshipped and planned the University of Virginia; the gorgeous original Grounds of the University of Virginia; and the site of Monasukapanough, the Monacan Indian village where Jefferson in 1781 excavated a large burial mound (an organized dig that made him one of the fathers of modern archaeology).

 Take an in-depth look at the educational institution Thomas Jefferson called “the hobby” of his old age!
 Visitors will learn about the University’s creation, tour each floor of the world-famous Rotunda, and walk the original gardens and grounds.
 Along the way we’ll discuss the fascinating people who comprise U.Va.’s amazing historical legacy, including Jefferson, the Marquis de Lafayette, Edgar Allan Poe, and William Holmes McGuffey, just to name a few!